The WA Indigenous Storybook

-PHAIWA has now produced six WA Indigenous Storybooks, the most recent focussing on the Gascoyne region of WA.
+PHAIWA has now produced ten WA Indigenous Storybooks, the most recent focusing on the South West/ Great Southern region of WA.
 The past funders of the books include The Government of Western Australia and Healthway.
-Healthway has provided futher funding for another three edtions of the storybook which focusses on showcasing the many positive community based projects occurring in rural and remote Indigenous communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.
+Healthway has provided further funding for another edition of the storybook which focuses on showcasing the many positive community based projects occurring in rural and remote Aboriginal communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.

 PHAIWA believes story telling is a creative avenue to disseminate information to many people in a user friendly and non-threatening way.
 In this project, Aboriginal practitioner’s stories will be shaped by their personal history, biography, gender, social class, location and those of the people in the setting/story.
 These stories will hopefully encourage change in how public health projects are planned, delivered and disseminated through directly with the storytellers in supporting them to publish and present their stories, or indirectly through communities and partners who read a story and consider it replicable in their own settings.